catgriffin85/pp4-serenity-escape-spa/README.md

 <strong>User Story 2:4</strong>

 As a user, I want to book an appointment online, so that I can schedule a service at my convenience.

 Acceptance Criteria:
-* Booking form allows service selection, date, time, and user details.
+* Booking form allows treatment selection, date, time, and user details.
 * Confirmation message is displayed to the user upon successful booking.
 * Ability to update and cancel my appointments.

 <strong>User Story 2:5</strong>

 As an admin, I want to view all appointments, so that I can manage the spa's schedule efficiently.

 Acceptance Criteria:
 * Admin dashboard displaying upcoming appointments with details.
-* Option to filter by date or service type.
+* Option to filter by date or treatment type.

 ### Prioritisation